OutWooods/memory-gatsby/project-plan.md

    [] Max cards in a day is toggable after a few days

    [] Tips at different stages - hints

+[] Hint button <- correct with hint, will make no different, treat as wrong

+[] Tweak (or make changable) how many cards you can add

 ## Future ideas